The Rules of Life and Space - Part 2

 Everyone screamed, and I also think no one knew I could jump back that quickly.

-It looks to me like that tiger was thinking something like "Keep out of my space buddy, or next time you're going to be lunch."
+So now that last image makes a little more sense.
+Looks to me like she is thinking something like "Keep out of my space buddy, or next time you're going to be lunch."

 Everyone laughed when it was all said and done, and the kids told me "that alone was worth the price of admission."